ihyoudou/archivit/README.md

 # Archivit

-Application to archive subreddits from Reddit with web interface written using Laravel.
-Highly work in progress.
+Application to archive subreddits from Reddit with web interface written using Laravel. ~~Highly work in progress.~~

+In a retrospect i'm not really happy with this design where the app parse Reddit JSON output and create database records, it is pretty slow with many comments and resource heavy.
+Idea for v2 is to keep versioned JSON and just parse it on user visit (instead of making recurring one-to-one relations).

 ## Goal